-Oh my goodness.
-This sharp white cheddar bread is so simple to make and tastes amazing.
-I've made a few no knead breads on the blog before.
+This recipe for Sharp White Cheddar No Knead Bread is so simple to make and tastes amazing.
+I’ve made a few no knead breads on the blog before.
 I have my go to No Knead Artisan Bread, a Chocolate and Orange No Knead Bread and even a No Knead Pizza Bread.
 The blog was due for an addition and this is a truly delicious addition indeed.

 The crust has a really great cheddar flavor to it, so swipe those end pieces. add a bit of butter and enjoy them all to yourself.

 Note: While the directions look long, this recipe is super simple, I swear.
 I wrote the directions in depth since people tend to have a lot of questions about no knead breads.

 - 3 cups all-purpose flour or bread flour or a mix of the two

 - 1/4 teaspoon instant yeast or 1/3 teaspoon active dry yeast

 - 1 1/2 cups shredded extra sharp white cheddar